Hvar - Korcula

 Ferries to Korcula Island

-Hvar Korcula ferry prices typically range between 12.0 €* and 52.02 €*.
-The average price is typically 12.49 €*.
-The cheapest Hvar Korcula ferry prices start from 6.24 €*.
-The average price for a foot passenger is 12.49 €*.
+Hvar Korcula ferry prices typically range between 26€* and 131€*.
+The average price is typically 52€*.
+The cheapest Hvar Korcula ferry prices start from 26€*.
+The average price for a foot passenger is 52€*.

 Pricing will vary depending on number of passengers, vehicle type, route and sailing times.
-Prices exclude service fees.
+Pricing is taken from searches over last 30 days and exclusive of service fees, last updated 1 March 2026.

-The distance between Hvar to Korcula is approximately 49.8 miles (80.2km) or 43.3 nautical miles.
+The distance between Hvar to Korcula is approximately 49.8 miles (80.1km) or 43.3 nautical miles.

-No, ferry operators currently do not allow cars to travel on sailings between Hvar and Korcula
+No, ferry operators currently do not allow cars to travel on sailings between Hvar and Korcula.

-Yes, foot passengers can travel with
+Yes, foot passengers can travel with TP Line & Krilo Kapetan Luka ferries between Hvar and Korcula.

 Pets are currently not allowed on board the ferries from Hvar to Korcula.